erobertson7/NEEProject/README.md

 - Nancy: Debugging newly added Functions 4/21, adding tests for functions, Debugging Functions & Tests and overall program to be able to run all functions that have been added 4/22-4/23
 - Erin: Working on continuous documentation, adding tests for functions on 4/21 and 4/22 in collaboration with Nancy

+## Week Four - Debugging!
+Tests: There are functioning tests for: Min,Max,abs,negate.
+We are working on floor,ceil,pick,pickn still.
+Functions: The following functions are working as of right now: min,max,abs,pick,pickn,negate.
+Working on getting Ceil and Floor working.

 ## Plans for the week:

 - Ella: Start making functions recursive.